antonioribeiro/google2fa/README.md

 }
 ```

-Note that `$timestamp` either `false` (if the key is invalid or has been used before) or the provided key's unix timestamp divided by the key regeneration period of 30 seconds.
+Note that `$timestamp` is either `false` (if the key is invalid or has been used before) or the provided key's unix timestamp divided by the key regeneration period of 30 seconds.

 ## Using a Bigger and Prefixing the Secret Key